ICTU/quality-time/release/README.md

 pip install -r requirements.txt
 ```

-Run the release script with `--help` to show help information.
+Run the release script with `--help` to show help information, including the current release.

 ```console
 python release.py --help
 ```

-## Pick the release type
+## Decide the release type

-*Quality-time* adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html), so first you need to determine the release type:
+*Quality-time* adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html), so first you need to decide on the type of release you want to create:

 - Create a **major** release if the next release contains backwards incompatible changes, and optionally other changes and bug fixes.
 - Create a **minor** release if the next release contains non-breaking changes, and optionally bug fixes.